OpenTechSchool/python-beginners/en/_sources/functions.txt

 Programmers can deal with some pretty complex and abstract problems, but one sign of a good programmer is that they're lazy.
 They only like to deal with one thing at a time.
-So you need a way to break up code into smaller, discrete pieces, which lets you focus on just the piece you want to.
+So you need a way to break up problems into smaller, discrete pieces, which lets you focus on just the piece you want to.

-Functions are one way to express such abstractions in Python.
+Functions are one way to do this abstraction in Python.
 Let's take ``turtle.reset()`` for example. ``reset`` is a function we call on our ``turtle``, and it is actually an abstraction for a number of steps, namely: